 Autoheal (written as Auto-heal capability in Super Smash Bros.
 4) is a bonus effect in both Super Smash Bros.
 4 and Super Smash Bros.
 Ultimate.
-Great Autoheal was introduced in Ultimate and boasts an enhanced healing effect compared to the normal bonus.
-Both are generally banned from Spirit tours in Ultimate due to encouraging camping with Mii Gunner, who is already considered top-tier even without the Autoheal effect.
+Great Autoheal, an enhanced version, was introduced in Ultimate.
+Both Spirit effects are part of the “big five” that are commonly banned from tournaments alongside Armor Knight, Super Armor, and Slow Super Armor.

 In Super Smash Bros.
-4, a single Auto-heal capability bonus effect restores 2% of health to its user every three seconds.
-Equipment effects in this game only take up one slot each, meaning Auto-heal capability can be stacked twice more (and each additional bonus heals an extra 1% per three seconds).
-In the early amiibo metagame, Auto-heal capability was rather uncommon.
-Trainers usually opted for the more potent Critical-hit capability and Explosive perfect shield bonus effects.
-These skills were soon banned, though, and this caused a surge in Autoheal’s popularity.
-By the end of the Smash 4 metagame, almost every Figure Player ran Autoheal; as a result of this over-centralization, there was not much bonus variety in late-metagame tournaments.
+4, a single Auto-heal capability bonus effect restores its user’s health by 2% every three seconds.
+Equipment effects in this game only take up one slot each, meaning Auto-heal capability can be stacked twice more.
+Each additional instance of the bonus heals an extra 1% per three seconds.
+In the early days of the Smash 4 amiibo metagame, Auto-heal capability was rather uncommon, as trainers generally used the more potent Critical-hit capability and Explosive perfect shield bonus effects.
+These skills were soon banned, however, and this resulted in a surge in Auto-heal capability’s popularity.
+By the end of the metagame’s lifespan, almost every Figure Player was running a healing bonus.
+As a result of this over-centralization, there was not much equipment variety in late-metagame tournaments.

-Autoheal was only slightly nerfed for its appearance in Super Smash Bros.
-Ultimate, perhaps as a result of its dominance in the previous title.
-It now costs two Support slots to use, and now heals 3% every five seconds.
-Great Autoheal was introduced for the first time, and this Spirit effect heals 5% every five seconds.
-These effects flew under the radar for several months until Vintro’s Mii Gunner amiibo, Flara, began winning tournaments using Great Autoheal.
+Autoheal was slightly nerfed for its appearance in Super Smash Bros.
+Ultimate, possibly as a result of its dominance in the previous title’s late tournaments.
+It now costs two slots to use and heals 3% every five seconds.
+Great Autoheal was introduced in this game, and it heals 5% every five seconds.
+These bonuses flew under the radar for several months until Vintro’s Mii Gunner amiibo, Flara, began winning tournaments using Great Autoheal.
 Soon, an optimal strategy for Mii Gunner was found: equip it with Great Autoheal and train it to camp with Gunner Missile.
-Ultimate’s AI cannot do much at all to counter this, so the bonus was eventually banned.
-Some modern tournaments even prevent Mii Gunners from using the Gunner Missile custom move.
+At the time, Ultimate’s AI was unable to counter this, so all automatic healing Spirit effects were banned from tournaments.

+In Super Smash Bros. for Wii U, Auto-heal capability can only be obtained via equipment farming through Trophy Rush or Master Orders.
 In Super Smash Bros.
-4, Auto-heal capability can only be obtained via equipment farming through Trophy Rush or Master Orders.
-In Super Smash Bros.
-Ultimate, the Autoheal Support Spirit can be obtained from the Roll, Meloetta (Aria Forme), and Elise Support Spirits.
-Furthermore, it can be obtained repeatedly from the Aerith Support Spirit on the Final Fantasy Spirit Board (accessed via Fighters Pass 2).
-Great Autoheal can only be found on the Celebi Support Spirit, which can randomly appear on the Spirit Board.
-Please note that Figure Players cannot inherit skills from Primary Spirits.
+Ultimate, the Autoheal skill can be obtained from the Roll, Elise, and Meloetta (Aria Forme) Support Spirits (please note that feeding the Meloetta Spirit to a Figure Player often causes it to taunt uncontrollably).
+It can also be obtained repeatedly from the Aerith Support Spirit on the Final Fantasy DLC Spirit Board.

 If you would like to return to the amiibo Wiki, please follow this link.